inflex/owon-b35/README.md

  sudo hcitool lescan

-3) Run owoncli with the multimeter address as the parameter
+3) Run owoncli with the multimeter address as the parameter ( and -t if you want the text file output as well )

- sudo ./owoncli -a 98:84:E3:CD:C0:E5
+ sudo ./owoncli -a 98:84:E3:CD:C0:E5 -t

+(by default, you'll likely have to run this under sudo because the gatttool won't seem to talk to BLE devices initially without being superuser/root)

 The program will display in text the current meter display and also generate a text file called "owon.txt" which can be read in to programs like OpenBroadcaster so you can have a live on-screen-display of the multimeter.